NeuroML/Documentation/source/Userdocs/Software/Tools/NetPyNE.md

 [NetPyNE](http://netpyne.org) is a Python package to facilitate the development, simulation, parallelization, analysis, and optimization of biological neuronal networks using the NEURON simulator.
 NetPyNE can import from and export to NeuroML.
 NetPyNE also provides a web based [Graphical User Interface](https://github.com/MetaCell/NetPyNE-UI/wiki).

-## Importing and exporting NeuroML models to/from NetPyNE
+## Importing NeuroML into NetPyNE

-More information on running NeuroML models in NetPyNE can be found {ref}`here <userdocs:simulating_models:netpyne>`.
+An example of how to import a network in NeuroML into NetPyNE can be found [here](https://github.com/Neurosim-lab/netpyne/blob/development/examples/NeuroMLImport/SimpleNet_import.py).

+## Exporting NeuroML from NetPyNE

+An example of how to export a network built using NetPyNE to NeuroML can be found [here](https://github.com/OpenSourceBrain/NetPyNEShowcase/blob/master/NetPyNE/HHSmall/HH_export.py).

 ## Running NetPyNE on OSBv2